minego/phnx/README_DC.txt

 Created hi-res load-fade.png for Pre3 to remove faint horizontal line Modified tweet.js and main-assistant.js to allow for higher res avatars on Pre3.
 Modified tweet.js (both of them), details.html and phnx.css to show number of favourites a tweet has received and also expanded the width of the retweet button so its less likely to wrap to the next line.
+Modified compose.js so that tweets spanning multiple tweets set the reply_id flag to the earlier portion of the split tweet, so conversations will show all parts of the multi-part tweets instead of just the one selected.